kun3741/kun3741/README.md

 ## Rapidfire
 <tr><td valign="top" width="50%">

-- 🔭 I’m currently working on [Sports Simulator](https://github.com/kun3741/sports-simulator)
+- 🔭 I’m currently working on some new project...

-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning **n8n**

 - ⚡ Fun fact: I keep night shift switched on at all times